 4. Clear roles & responsibilities

 In order to function properly, the team needs to know all the aspects of the process, together with their duties, and responsibilities.
-It’s key to building a healthy team.
+It’s key to building a healthy team for custom software development.

 The team members should also understand how their roles and responsibilities related to the goals of the project.

 Everyone on your team has to be committed.
 Ensuring that all team members share in rewards for success is another key in a good team.
 This team model gives the team members a sense of responsibility and enjoyment of their work.
 Your team will feel a lot better about their work and work even harder for the goal.

 5. A cross-functional and balanced team